HugoMVale/odrpack95/README.md

 * The build configuration files provided with the code (see further below) assume OpenBLAS is locally installed.
-If another BLAS source is preferred, the configuration files must be adjusted accordingly.
-Alternatively, the subset of required BLAS functions is available in [src/blas.f_](/src/blas.f_); you need to remove the underscore and edit the build configuration files.
+If another BLAS source is preferred, the configuration files should be adjusted accordingly.
+Alternatively, the subset of required BLAS functions is available in [src/blas.f_](/src/blas.f_); it suffices to remove the underscore and edit the build configuration files.
 * The subset of required LINPACK functions is available in [src/linpack.f](/src/linpack.f) and is already included in the build configuration files.
 No action is required.